shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 37. [Illustration, Input size, Output size, Number of parameters, Remarks]

-⟶Ilustracja, Rozmiar danych wejściowych, Rozmiar danych wyjściowych, Liczba parametrów, Uwagi
+⟶[Ilustracja, Rozmiar danych wejściowych, Rozmiar danych wyjściowych, Liczba parametrów, Uwagi]

 38. [One bias parameter per filter, In most cases, S<F, A common choice for K is 2C]

-⟶Jeden parametr odchylenia na filtr, W większości przypadków, S<F, Częsty wybór dla K to 2C
+⟶[Jeden parametr odchylenia na filtr, W większości przypadków, S<F, Częsty wybór dla K to 2C]

 39. [Pooling operation done channel-wise, In most cases, S=F]

-⟶Pooling wykonywany według kanałów, W większości przypadków, S=F
+⟶[ooling wykonywany według kanałów, W większości przypadków, S=F]

 40. [Input is flattened, One bias parameter per neuron, The number of FC neurons is free of structural constraints]

-⟶Dane wejściowe "spłaszczone", Jedno odchylenie na neuron, Liczba neuronów sieci jest wolna od ograniczeń struktury
+⟶[Dane wejściowe "spłaszczone", Jedno odchylenie na neuron, Liczba neuronów sieci jest wolna od ograniczeń struktury]

 41. Receptive field ― The receptive field at layer k is the area denoted Rk×Rk of the input that each pixel of the k-th activation map can 'see'.
 By calling Fj the filter size of layer j and Si the stride value of layer i and with the convention S0=1, the receptive field at layer k can be computed with the formula: